Aspie96/blog/content/posts/freedom_of_expression.md

 ### In the European Union

-The European Union is a union of multiple different countries with significantly different laws and legal systems.
+Different countries in the European Union have significantly different laws and legal systems.

 Freedom of expression is protected by the [European Convention on Human Rights](https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=005) and by the [Charter of Fundamental Rights of the European Union](https://fra.europa.eu/eu-charter/article/11-freedom-expression-and-information).
 The ECHR, however, allows for licencing requirements for certain enterprises and for limitations on freedom of expression deemed necessary for several stated purposes.